 What is an ultra triathlon?

-An ultra triathlon is a kind of race that uses the multiple of the classical distance as presented at the Ironman in Hawaii.
-Such a "Single Ultra Triathlon" is a swim of 2.4 mi / 3,8 km, a bike ride of 112 mi / 180 km finished by a run of a marathon in that order without a break.
-In ultra events the distances are multiplied by two, three or more depending of the race.
-The first ultra triathlon was held in Huntsville, Alabama, USA in 1985.
+An ultratriathlon is a type of race that uses multiples of the classic long distance, as it was first held in 1978 in Hawaii.
+This long distance includes a swim of 2.4 mi / 3,8 km, a bike ride of 112 mi / 180 km and a marathon run in that order without a break.
+In ultra competitions, the distances are multiplied by two, three or more depending on the race distance.
+The first ultra triathlon was held in 1985 in Huntsville, Alabama, USA.

 |Double||4.8mi / 7,6km||224mi / 360km||52.4mi / 84,4km||281.2mi / 452km|